Saturday, February 29, 2020

 If you dance tango, you do it because it makes you happier.
 The microbes in your body are dancing too.
 Literally dancing.

-[I wrote this post before the Corona Virus pandemic started and it sat in my drafts.
+[I wrote this post before the Corona Virus pandemic started, but I had it in my drafts.
 The new meaning with a pandemic is this: Many people will never return to tango.
 And many will deny the danger of a pandemic.
 Both of these things are unfortunate reactions.
 But I hope scientific knowledge will grow for the general public.
-For over a century, we have mostly misunderstood the significance of the discovery of microbes (bacterias), and the much smaller viruses, and fungi.
+For over a century, we have mostly misunderstood the significance of the discovery of microbes (bacteria), and the much smaller viruses, and fungi.
 What we still do not understand--perhaps especially in the medical field--is that the vast majority of these microbes coexist with our minority human genome in our body.
 Did you know that many viruses are good for us?
 Did you know that even fungi happily have a balance on our skin and mouths and everywhere else in our bodies?
 It is a matter of balance!
 When the pandemic is over, it will be best that you return to tango for your own physical and emotional well being.
 You need social touch for a healthy, robust immune system.]

 One reason that you may be coming back to dance is that tango dancers are likely to be happier and healthier from social contact than if they stayed home.
 By "social contact," I mean not just psychological contact but also physical contact.
 A growing body of evidence shows that we return to eat and do things because our microbes are bidding these behaviors.
 Can it be that we are returning to dance and do many things at the bidding of the microbiome's influence on our behavior and even our personalities?
 (See article below, "Gut Bacteria May Be Linked to Personality Traits.")